sbaitmangalkar/krithi/README.md

-# Krithi - Kripto Hashed Info
+# PassStore
 Tired of remembering your user names and passwords for different websites??
-Here is Krithi for your help.
+Here is PasswordStore for your help.
 It is a password vault build using Java Swing, which will helps you store all your user names and passwords in this very light weight desktop application.
+Currently this works only on Windows OS